saiena/backstreeet_bridge_one_card_hands_analysis/readme.md

 This application can be used to view the win rate of Player 1 when they have a trump card and when they do not have a trump card.
 By using the application's "Auto-Play" feature, statistics based on thousands for single-card hands can be generated.

+### Using the Application
+Using the application is a 3-step process:
+* Choose Players - Choose the number of players sitting at the virtual table
+* Play Hands - Click the "Play One" button to play a single hand; Click the "Auto-Play" button to start an atomated playing of multiple hands;
+* View Stats - Scroll down to the "Statistics" section to view the result.
+**boldTips**
+* Use the Auto-Play feature to allow th eapp to play thousands of hands.
+The more hands played, the more reliable the statistics.
+The application developer notes that after about 10,000 hands played, the statistics remain stable.
+* You can watch the statistics change while auto-play is in progress.
+* You use both the "Play One" and "Auto-Play" buttons to generate data for analysis.
+* enable the "Show Percent Decimals" option to see percentage details.

 ### How the Application Works
 This application was written in Javascript, and displays data using an HTML + CSS template.